Pedro Moura Costa: Contribution to the CDM and carbon trading

 The adoption of binding emission reduction commitments by the Kyoto Protocol created a positive environment for more carbon offset project development companies to be created worldwide.
 Benefitting from an early mover advantage, EcoSecurities rapidly expanded and established a significant market share.
 In December 2005, EcoSecurities listed on the London Stock Exchange (AIM) raising capital for its expansion, one of the first companies in this sector to be listed.
-As President and COO, Moura Costa coordinated the expansion of the company, from 30 to 300 employees, establishing the firm's offices in 28 countries worldwide.
+As President and COO, Moura Costa coordinated the company's expansion, from 30 to 300 employees, establishing the firm's offices in 28 countries worldwide.
 In 2007, the company raised a second round of capital from the stock markets, and attracted Credit Suisse as a strategic partner.

-During the period he was involved with EcoSecurities, from 1997 to 2009, the company developed more than 450 CDM projects in over 40 countries and, between them, using over 20 different technologies.
-The company was a pioneer in many aspects of the sector, including the development of the first project registered by the CDM (the NovaGerar landfill project in Brazil), and the first project to receive CERs (a small-hydro project in Honduras).
+During the period he was involved with EcoSecurities, from 1997 to 2009, the company developed more than 450 CDM projects in over 40 countries and, among them, used over 20 different technologies.
+The company was a pioneer in many aspects of the sector, including the development of the first CDM project methodology, i.e., the first project registered by the NovaGerar landfill project in Brazil, and the first project to receive CERs (a small-hydro project in Honduras).
 With a view to broadening its reach, he led the company to develop new divisions focused on specialised technologies related to greenhouse gas abatement.
-Among them, EcoMethane, a division specialised in the creation of projects for the collection and destruction of methane from landfill sites, and a division for the development of N2O abatement projects, focusing on nitric acid factories.
-Moura Costa was also the fund manager of the EcoSecurities-Standard Bank Carbon Facility, which invested in projects on behalf of the Government of Denmark and, subsequently, EcoSecurities also run similar funds on behalf of the governments of Austria and Japan.
+Among them, EcoMethane, a division specialised in the creation of projects for the collection and destruction of methane from landfill sites (managed by David Antonioli, who later became CEO of Verra), and a division for the development of N2O abatement projects, focusing on nitric acid factories.
+Moura Costa was also the fund manager of the EcoSecurities-Standard Bank Carbon Facility, which invested in projects on behalf of the Government of Denmark and, subsequently, developed similar funds on behalf of the governments of Austria and Japan.